trustedanalytics-ng/platform-wiki/Data-Ingestion/dataingest_streamgearpump.md

 In this step you have to select some variables.

-1. Application JAR: select jar with '-with-dependiences' extension
+1. Application JAR: select jar with '-with-dependencies' extension
 2. Config file: file to provide settings for application.

 To create config follow the [manual Gearpump deployment instructions](https://github.com/intel-data/ingestion-ws-kafka-gearpump-hbase/blob/master/gearpump/README_DEPLOY.md?raw=true).